Galeos93/ml-streaming-app-with-faust/README.md

 I will use Kafka as the real-time data source since it is a mature technology that can handle millions of events per second.
-When creating a streaming application with an embedded model, a common approach is using `Kafka Streams`, which is a library programmed in java.
-However, I feel comfortable programming in python.
+When creating a streaming application with an embedded model, a common approach is using `Kafka Streams`, which is a library programmed in Java.
+However, I feel comfortable programming in Python.
 So, I decided to use `Faust`, which is fully in Python and tries to cover the same requirements as `Kafka Streams`.
 Finally, for the model inference, I will use `TensorFlow`.